Roman Dziadkiewicz

 and with the pacesetters.eu project.

-In 2025 Green Deal Studio / Anticipatorium enters the programme of
+In 2025 and 2026 Green Deal Studio / Anticipatorium enters the programme of

 transmediale